|

 #session_preload_libraries = ''

-Or you can do from psql
+Or you can do from psql terminal using the alter system command.

-needs to be loaded at the start time.
-This requires adding the pg_stat_monitor
+pg_stat_monitor needs to be loaded at the start time.
+This requires adding the pg_stat_monitor extension for the shared_preload_libraries parameter and restart the PostgreSQL instance.

 postgres=# ALTER SYSTEM SET shared_preload_libraries = 'pg_stat_monitor';